 Watch the trailer.
 Visit the Author’s website and Goodreads profile.
 Follow him on Twitter or Facebook.
 David also writes for TalkingWriting and Kotori Magazine, and has two short story collections out now.

 Just before we published this, David informed me that Beyond the Will of God has been short-listed for theDecember eBook of the Month at IWriteReadRate.com.
 Voting is open until December 30th at Vote for My eBook, if you want to check it out and support David.

-The following was published at the website Behind Blue Eyes earlier this month.
+This essay was originally published at the website Behind Blue Eyes.
 I am posting it here with a reminder that this whacky psychedelic novel is available on sale in e-book form through Amazon and Barnes & Noble at the discounted price of 99¢ for holiday shoppers.
 It’s also reduced by 20% as a paperback.
 Get this deal now before we send this book back to its suggested list price!
 (For what it’s worth, you can also get it free if you sign up for my monthly Culture-List commentaries…see right panel).